-This article will introduce you to six security policies that every organization should consider adopting.
+This article will introduce you to seven security policies that every organization should consider adopting.
 The specific policies that you implement, as well as the amount of detail they contain, will change as a company grows.
 Certainly, an organization with two employees has different security concerns than an organization of thousands.
 This list addresses both physical and information security issues, and is meant to provide a starting point for assessing your particular security needs, when establishing your security policy.

 Below are some guidelines that a business should be thinking of using when they are looking to set up any kinds of policies in relation to the use of the internet during business hours.

 - Internet usage is intended for job-related activities.
 Occasional brief personal use is allowed within reasonable limits

 - The Company reserves the right to monitor internet traffic and retrieve any data that is composed, transmitted, or received and, as such, is subject to disclosure to law enforcement or other third parties

 - Team members cannot pirate software, or download/copy software without authorization

 - Team members should always ensure that the business information contained in internet email messages and transmissions is accurate, appropriate, ethical, and lawful